Reach and complementarity of $\mu\to e$ searches: Illustrating experimental constraints

 Figure~\ref{fig:tV} displays the reach as a function of $\theta_V$, which is effectively the angle between the $\meee$ and $\muc$ four-fermion operators.
 Results for a vanishing dipole contribution ($\theta_D=\pi/2$) shows that $\meee$ vanishes at $\theta_V= \pi/2$ and $\muc$ at $\theta_V= 0,\pi$.
 Adding a small negative dipole coefficient, $\meee$ doesn't vanish anymore since the dipole contributes independently as well as in interference with the four-fermion contributions, and the rate is reduced when this interference is destructive.
 The magnitude of the negative dipole coefficient is larger for $\theta_D= 3\pi/4$, exhibiting that $\muc$ vanishes when the dipole cancels the four-fermion contributions.
-Similar plots for $\kappa_V = {\rm cotan}(\theta_V-\pi/2)$ are shown in Figure~\ref{fig:kV}.

 Figure~\ref{fig:phi} illustrates the complementarity of heavy and light targets for $\muc$, by plotting the conversion ratios as function of $\vec{C} \cdot \vec{e}_{Alight} \propto \sin \phi$ and $\vec{C} \cdot \vec{e}_{Aheavy\perp}\propto \cos \phi$.
 Recall that $\vec{C} \cdot \vec{e}_{Aheavy\perp}$ parametrizes the independent information obtained with Au.
 This additional contribution to $\mucAuL$ causes the rate to vanish at a different value than that of the light targets.
 The dipole, which also contributes to $\muc$, was taken to either vanish ($\theta_D= \pi/2$), be positive ($\theta_D= 3\pi/4$) or negative ($\theta_D= \pi/4$).
 This illustrates the impact of $\vec{C} \cdot \vec{e}_{D}$ on the rate: cancellations can occur among the dipole and four-fermion contributions, as well as between the two independent combinations of four-fermion coefficients.